 Keytruda and KRAS

 KRAS mutations are detected in approximately 15% to 30% of lung adenocarcinomas and analyses of two clinical trials shows that Keytruda immunotherapy is more effective than chemotherapy for treating NSCLC with KRAS including G12C mutations.
-Precision cancer medicines targeting KRAS and G12C specifically are currently in clinical trials.
+Precision cancer medicines targeting KRAS G12C were approved in May 2021.

 KEYNOTE-042 compared Keytruda monotherapy to platinum-based chemotherapy in patients with advanced NSCLC that were also PD-L1-positive, as defined by having a proportion score (TPS) ≥1%.
 KRAS mutations were identified in 23% of patients, including 10% with the G12C mutation.
 Patients with KRAS mutation tended to have a higher PD-L1 score.